Arthur-B/docs-ml/docs/2_neuron-model/introduction.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: "PyTorch"
+title: "One neuron"
-nav_order: 1
+nav_order: 3
-parent: Configuration
+has_children: True
 ---

-PyTorch
+Introduction model page